Ad. This post is in collaboration with Homebase.

 Instead of the ugly up-and-over door that we used to have, we completely replaced it with a new door and now have a traditional style side-hung door as the garage would have originally had – it even has pretty little windows!

 Surprise, it’s yellow!

-Most importantly, for the first time since we moved into our home over 4 year ago, the garage is completely save (no more rotting timber supporting the roof) and except for a bit of tidying and painting, it’s also completely finished!
+Most importantly, for the first time since we moved into our home over 4 years ago, the garage is completely safe (no more rotting timber supporting the roof) and except for a bit of tidying and painting, it’s also completely finished!

 Have you ever replaced a roof or a door?
 Do you prefer an up-and-over garage door, or do you think we were right to replace our door with a side-hung one?
 Although we’ve finally finished our garage door, we obviously still need to sort the driveway in front of it.
 At the moment we’re thinking of having a gravel drive, but we’d love to know if you have any other suggestions.